 - Allow your friend to make her/his own decisions about whether or not to report the assault, who to tell, etc., but offer options (see Resources).
 Support those decisions, even if you don't agree with them.
 Taking back control is an important part of the survivor's healing process.
 Do not offer your opinion unless asked.

-- Allow the survivor to share what they wants when they want.
+- Allow the survivor to share what they want when they want.
 Don't pressure your friend to reveal information before they are ready, and don't judge her/his actions leading up to, during, or after the assault.
 Offer resources (See Campus and Community Resources).
 Your friend is entitled to support.
-Ask if they would like to speak to an advocate, mental health professional or other person(s) they trust.
+Ask if they would like to speak to an advocate, mental health professional, or other person(s) they trust.

 - If the survivor thinks that they may want to report the assault, or at least keep that option open, it is important to preserve all evidence.
 Methods for preserving evidence that you can share: don't wash, shower, or brush your teeth.
 If your friend has to change clothes, keep each item of clothing in separate paper bags.
 Do not launder items or disturb the area where the assault occurred, e.g. bed sheets.